sayedhasan7/React-Weather-App/README.md

 ## Features

-- Check current weather conditions for a city.
+- Check current weather conditions for a states and country Only.
 - View a 3-day weather forecast.
 - Get details on temperature, humidity, and more.
 - Easily switch between cities to check the weather.